 On the night of December 22, 1964 the train no. 653, the Pamban-Dhanushkodi passenger was heading towards Pamban.
 The signal was cut due to heavy wind and the driver managed to run the train amidst the dark track.
 The train was only few yards away from Dhanushkodi Railway Station, it was hit by a massive wave that washed away the train, killing all 110 passengers (most of them were school and college students) and 5 railway workers.
 The accident came to limelight only after 48 hours when the railway headquarters issued a bulletin based on the information given by Marine Superintendent, Mandapam.

-The Chief Minister, M. Bhakthavatsalam confirmed that the accident did not took place in Pamban Bridge, which was also destroyed in the heavy storm.
+The the Chief Minister, M. Bhakthavatsalam confirmed that the accident did not take place on the Pamban Bridge, which was also destroyed in the heavy storm.
 After this deadly incident, Dhanushkodi was declared as the “Ghost Town” and unfit for living.

 Railway sources has recently said that a survey had already been taken in 2003 for construction of railway line between Dhanushkodi and Rameshwaram at a cost of Rs.
 30 – 40 crores.
 Sources also said that there was no need for land acquisition except for a few purposes, as the alignment could be taken up for relaying the railway line.